knative/docs/docs/install/README.md

 [Installing with Ambassador](./Knative-with-Ambassador.md) gives us an alternative to installing a service mesh for routing to applications with the Knative Serving component.

+## Installing Knative with Contour

+[Install with Contour](./Knative-with-Contour.md): Contour can handle all of the networking requirements for a full Knative installation.

 ## Installing Knative with Gloo